Official match ball

 The official 2026 FIFA World Cup match ball

 Adidas have made every official World Cup match ball since 1970 — over 50 years of unbroken partnership.
 The 2026 ball is the latest in that lineage, following on from the Al Rihla (2022), Telstar 18 (2018), Brazuca (2014) and Jabulani (2010).
-It\u2019s used in every match of the tournament, from the opening fixture in Mexico City to the final at MetLife Stadium.
+Use the categories below for discovery, then match the exact product name and code against official Adidas or FIFA information.

 Training Replica